-When looking to do a series on Gulf seafood we wanted to show the current state of the industry-those who harvests its bounty, the restaurants that use sustainable Gulf seafood practices and their favorite recipes using traditional and non-traditional Gulf seafood.
+When looking to do a series on Gulf seafood we wanted to show the current state of the industry: those who harvest its bounty; the restaurants that use sustainable Gulf seafood practices; and their favorite recipes using traditional and non-traditional Gulf seafood.

 Words by Jeremy Conner.
 Images by Denny Culbert.